cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 I gained knowledge on the blockchain technologies after watching this #link("https://youtu.be/bBC-nXj3Ng4?si=7UgRxuPQdJOzkzG4")[YouTube video] [#footnote[https://youtu.be/bBC-nXj3Ng4?si=7UgRxuPQdJOzkzG4]] by #link("https://www.youtube.com/@3blue1brown")[3Blue1Brown] which explains how blockchain technologies work behind the scene and different algorithms to power it.
 I also confirmed my knowledge with the winner of award of distinction in the Hong Kong BlockChain Olympiad - Lester Chong by asking him questions to clearly understand the concepts behind blockchain technologies.

 Here are my summary to some main concepts in Blockchain technology:
-#[
-  #set par(spacing: 1em)

 1. Transactions
 A transaction represents a transfer of value or information between users.
 Each transaction typically includes:
 - Sender and receiver addresses
 - Amount or data being transferred
 - Digital signature to verify authenticity Transactions are first broadcast to the network and stored in the mempool -- a collection of unconfirmed transactions awaiting inclusion in a block.
-]

 \
-#[
-  #set par(spacing: 1em)

 2. Transaction Validity
 Transactions must satisfy several criteria before being considered valid.
 Miners only include valid transactions in blocks.

 Algorithm: Validate Transaction \
 Input: Transaction T, Blockchain ledger L \
 Output: Valid or Invalid
-]

 Algorithm flowchart - see next page
 #figure(
   move(dx: 5em, dy: 0em)[